Mark Evanier: Career

 He has produced a number of comic books, including Blackhawk, Crossfire and Hollywood Superstars (with Dan Spiegle), Groo the Wanderer (with Sergio Aragonés), and The DNAgents (with Will Meugniot).
 For the Spiegle comics, Evanier contributed lengthy essays on the entertainment industry.
 In 1985, he launched the DC Challenge limited series with artist Gene Colan.
 He wrote the New Gods series of 1989–1991.
 Evanier collaborated with Joe Staton on the Superman & Bugs Bunny mini-series in 2000.

 For many years, Evanier wrote a regular column, "Point of View", for Comics Buyer's Guide.

 Evanier's illustrated Jack Kirby biography, Kirby: King of Comics, was published in February 2008 by Abrams Books.
 It won the 2009 Eisner Award for Best Comics-Related Book.
 Evanier collaborated with Aragonés and Thomas Yeates on the Groo vs. Conan crossover for Dark Horse Comics in 2014.

-In 1970, Evanier attended the Golden State Comic Con in San Diego, the first annual gathering of what came to be known as Comic-Con International.
-Evanier is one of a small group of people (estimated at six or less) who have attended every year.
+In 1970, Evanier attended the Golden State Comic Con in San Diego, the first annual gathering of what came to be known as San Diego Comic-Con.
+Evanier is one of a small group of people (estimated at six or fewer) who have attended every year.
 In 1973, he first hosted a panel at the yearly event and the volume soon escalated to the point where he was hosting as many as fourteen over a four-day convention.
 They usually include Quick Draw!, which pits fast cartoonists against one another to respond with drawings to challenges Evanier throws at them; the Annual Jack Kirby Tribute Panel, Cover Story (artists discussing the skills involved in creating covers for comic books), and several panels about the art of providing voices for animated cartoons.
 For years, he hosted the annual Golden Age Panel featuring artists and writers who'd worked in comic books in the 1940s but it ended after 2010 due to a lack of available panelists and was replaced by That 70's Panel, celebrating comic book creators from that era.
 Evanier also serves as Administrator of the Bill Finger Award for Excellence in Comic Book Writing.
 Several of the panels he hosts at Comic-Con also appear at the annual WonderCon in Anaheim, California.

-In April 2022, Evanier was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
+In April 2022, Evanier contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.